sothach/jetstream/README.md

 Interpret the HTTP response code, unpacking the payload.
 This stage must ensure that any response entity is fully consumed, preventing back-pressure on the underlying TCP connection
 #### `parser`
-Parse the JSON response received, building the domain objects
+Parse the JSON response received, building the domain objects.
+Output is `Either` a successful `Report`, or an error string indicating why the request failed (http error, e.g., Not found, or Json parsing error)

 ### Prerequisites
 The target language is Scala version 2.12, and uses the build tool sbt 1.2.1.